-We further remind your Excellency's Government responsibility for the violations committed by the coalition armed forces, including the Emirati officers, under the International Humanitarian Law, rule 149.
+We are further alarmed about your Excellency's Government responsibility for the violations committed by the Emirati Armed Forces in Yemen, under the International Humanitarian Law, rule 149.

 In connection with the above alleged facts and concerns, please refer to the Annex on Reference to international human rights law attached to this letter which cites international human rights instruments and standards relevant to these allegations.